paymill/paymill-example-ios-parse-honeystore/README.md

 Business Logic

 In iOS part our Business Logic is represented by PMLProduct and PMLStoreController.
 Products are items that we sell on our store.
-When application run, we download them from PARSE and then show them in our store.
+When application runs, we download them from PARSE and then show them in our store.
 We use StoreController to store all data that we need in our store like purchases and available products.

 There is another part of Business Logic, which is implemented in our back end(PARSE) code.
 You can find this code in '.\Parse\main.js', here we have methods for client info, register our user in PAYMILL and create transactions.